grafana/loki/docs/sources/getting-started/_index.md

 The Grafana instance has Loki configured as a [datasource](https://grafana.com/docs/grafana/latest/datasources/loki/).

 Click on the Grafana instance's [Explore](https://grafana.com/docs/grafana/latest/explore/) icon to bring up the log browser.

+Use the Explore dropdown menu to choose the Loki datasource.

 Use Grafana to try some queries.
 Enter your query into the **Log browser** box, and click on the blue **Run query** button.